VirxEC/combo_vec/README.md

 let mut combo_vec = combo_vec![1, 2, 3];
 // Allocate an extra element on the heap combo_vec.push(4);
-// Truncate to only the first 2 elements combo_vec.truncate(2);
+// Truncate to only the first element combo_vec.truncate(2);
-// Fill the last element on the stack, then allocate the next two items on the heap combo_vec.extend([3, 4, 5]);
+// Fill the last elements on the stack, then allocate the next item on the heap combo_vec.extend([3, 4, 5]);
 ```